nobodyscripts/LeafBlowerScript/Readme.md

 F8 Move violin to secondary, spam during non boss timer after farming starts
 F9 Brew: Fix flickering tooltip
 F10 Needs to use artifact if need be / get replacement
+Insert - While on home garden, no travel enabled, repeated log errors, is not
+exiting when dead, travel enabled works
 Adjust window resize based on delta from intended size, for non matching window dressing